kovrigo/eloquentjs/_intro/04-usage.md

     if ( ! post.title) return false;
 });

-// Create a new post instance
-var myPost = new Post({
+// Make a new post instance using the constructor var myPost = new Post({
     title: 'A new post',
     body: 'Hello'
 });

+// Save the post
 if (confirm('Save post?')) {
     myPost.save().then(function (post) {
         console.log('saved!');